kendopunk/stencil-vizzle/README.md

 As much as I tried to make the charts "universal" in terms of porting across frameworks, there have always been library idiosyncrasies standing in the way, most notably in terms of DOM manipulation, data binding and render lifecycles.

 As the Custom Elements specification has matured and browser support has improved, I felt I finally had the opportunity to create true "write once, run anywhere" visualization web components and so here we are.

+### Inspiration

+`stencil-vizzle` takes its cue from the core tenet of `D3.js`, e.g. *Data-Driven Documents* and is influenced by frameworks like [RAW/RAWGraphs](https://rawgraphs.io) i.e., ad-hoc mapping of data properties to attributes in a custom element.

 ### TL/DR Quickstart